-In spite of its massiveness and the difficulties encountered inside and plan, the Willard attains an attitude of dignity and quiet symmetry characteristic of its architect’s mature work.
+Designed by New York architect Henry Janeway Hardenbergh (1847-1918), the Willard Hotel opened in 1901 as DC’s first skyscraper.
+The building successfully adapts the eclectic Beaux Arts vocabulary of French domestic architecture to the rigors of steel frame and concrete construction.
+In spite of its massive size, the Willard maintains an attitude of dignity and quiet symmetry characteristic of its architect’s mature work.
 Its well-articulated facades are organized both vertically and horizontally into three-part compositions.

 DC Inventory: November 8, 1964

 National Register: February 15, 1974